onsi/ginkgo/docs/NEW_INDEX.md

 `Label` allows the user to annotate specs and containers of specs with labels.
 The `Label` decorator takes a variadic set of strings allowing you to apply multiple labels simultaneously.
 Labels are arbitrary strings that do not include the characters `"&|!,()/"`.
 Specs can have as many labels as you'd like and the set of labels for a given spec is the union of all the labels of the container nodes and the subject node.

 Labels can be used to control which subset of tests to run.
-This is done by providing the `--label-filter` flag to the `ginkgo` cli.
+This is done by providing the `--label-filter` flag to the `ginkgo` CLI.
 More details can be found at [Spec Labels](#spec-labels).

 #### The `Focus` and `Pending` Decorator
 The `Focus` and `Pending` decorators apply to container nodes and subject nodes only.
 It is an error to try to `Focus` or `Pending` a setup node.